ericjwhitney/pyavia/doc/source/index.rst

    time that will almost definitely break third party code.
 Please don't get cross.

 Overview
 ========

-**PyAvia** is a collection of modules useful for common tasks in aerospace engineering or engineering in general.
+**PyAvia** is a collection of modules useful for common tasks in aerospace engineering.

 .. warning::
     *CAVEAT COMPUTOR* - These modules are provided "as is", without